 Microgravity and environmental noise are potential risk factors for the astronauts' hearing, particularly in case of very long-term missions that are foreseen for the exploration of the Solar System.
-The Acoustic Diagnostics experiment aims at evaluating possible hearing damage by comparing the outcome of several audiological tests performed on the astronauts before and after their mission, and by performing accurate OAE (OtoAcoustic Emission) tests on a monthly base while on board the ISS.
+The Acoustic Diagnostics experiment aims at evaluating possible hearing damage by comparing the outcome of several audiological tests performed on the astronauts before and after their mission, and by performing accurate OAE (Oto-Acoustic Emission) tests on a monthly base while on board the ISS.
 OAEs are acoustic signals generated in the hearing sensory organ (the cochlea), as a response to acoustic stimuli, and measured in the ear canal.
-Their amplitude is strictly correlated to hearing sensitivity, so they represent an objective, fast, noninvasive hearing diagnostic tool.
+Their amplitude is strictly correlated to hearing sensitivity, so they represent an objective, fast, non-invasive hearing diagnostic tool.
 An innovative system for measuring DPOAE (Distortion Product of OAE) was designed, guaranteeing high reproducibility of the test results, exploiting a particular technique for the stimulus calibration in the ear canal, and a high frequency-resolution.
 A customized probe, inserted in the ear canal, houses the loudspeakers delivering the stimulus and the microphone recording the OAE response.
 Periodic DPOAE measurement session were performed on two astronauts during the mission BEYOND on board the ISS.
 The astronauts set up and operated the experiment, guided by a user-friendly acquisition software.
 Both ears were tested in each session.
 The test results will allow us to demonstrate or to exclude hearing damage, even mild or transitory, statistically associated to residence on board the ISS in conditions of noise and microgravity, with obvious implications for the design of future longer-term missions, dedicated, e.g. to the exploration of Mars.
-Such a compact and performing device will find interesting applications in clinical audiology and health at work, allowing performing accurate audiological tests in a noisy environment.
+Some additional sessions are going to be performed by one astronaut during the mission COSMIC KISS and by another one during the mission MINERVA, on board the ISS.
+Such sessions will enhance the statistic value of the obtained Such a compact and performing device will find interesting applications in clinical audiology and health at work, allowing performing accurate audiological tests in a noisy environment.